Sunday 03. Dec. 2017, 2.00 pm - 5.00 pm |

 Lighting Design: Paulus Vogt

-Please note that stroboscope effects and partly very bright lights will be used.
+Please note that stroboscope effects and partly very bright lights are being used.

 A break of 25 minutes after the first act